ludlun04/IDATA2301-Project/DESIGN.md

 For the icon pack we will use google material icons.
 The icons will be gray scale or adhere to our primary color scheme.

 ### Typography
 We decided to use Sans-serif because it is clean, simple, modern and is easy to read.
+The font we chose is Kantumruy Pro.
+This font is clean and simple with a modern look.
+It is also easy to read and has a good balance between playfull and serious.

 Headers:
 - Bold